kubetail-org/kubetail/README.md

 Our goal is to build a powerful cloud-native logging platform designed from the ground up for a containerized environment and this project is a work-in-progress.
 If you notice a bug or have a suggestion please create a GitHub Issue or send us an email (hello@kubetail.com)!

-## Key features
+## Features

-* A clean, easy-to-use interface
+* Clean, easy-to-use interface
 * View log messages in real-time
+* Filter logs by:
-* View logs by workload (e.g. Deployment, CronJob, StatefulSet)
+  * Workload (e.g. Deployment, CronJob, StatefulSet)
-* Filter logs based on time
+  * Absolute or relative time range
-* Filter logs based on node properties such as availability zone, CPU architecture or node ID
+  * Node properties (e.g. availability zone, CPU architecture, node ID)
-* Handles pod creation/deletion automatically
+* Handles ephemeral container events automatically
 * Uses your Kubernetes API to retrieve log messages so data never leaves your possession (private by default)
 * Web dashboard can be installed on desktop or in cluster

-## Quickstart - Desktop
+## Quickstart

+### Desktop Installation

 First, install the Kubetail CLI tool (`kubetail`) via [homebrew](https://brew.sh/) (or the latest [release binaries](https://github.com/kubetail-org/kubetail/releases/latest)):